Oaxaca Old Fashioned

 Normally, I’m not a scotch drinker, but that cocktail is a combination of bourbon and scotch topped with a big puff of cherry tobacco smoke and poured over a magnificent ice cube and served with cherries.
 It’s smoky yet sweet.

 The smell of it took me back to being a little girl and snuggling next to my Nino Gene (my late godfather).
-He used to smoke cigars and read the Sunday newspaper and I would sit right next to him on the couch.
+He used to smoke a pipe and read the Sunday newspaper and I would sit right next to him on the couch.
 When he was done reading the comics he’d pass them to me to read.
-Every time I smell cigars I am reminded of his calming demeanor and his sweet and smoky scent.
+Every time I smell a pipe I am reminded of his calming demeanor and his sweet and smoky scent.
 That cocktail brought back so many happy feelings and memories.

 That cocktail was beyond unforgettable and ever since then I have been trying to recreate the perfect flavors.